The Day Tom Petty and the Heartbreakers Bassist Howie Epstein Died

-Howie Epstein (center, in the white shirt) could do it all — until his addictions prevented him from doing anything.
-The former Tom Petty and the Heartbreakers bassist died of drug-related complications on February 23, 2003 at the age of 47.
+Howie Epstein could do it all — until his addictions prevented him from doing anything.
+The Tom Petty and the Heartbreakers bassist (seen in the above photo at center, wearing the white shirt) died of drug-related complications on February 23, 2003, at the age of 47.

-The multi-faceted musician was born in Milwaukee, Wisc. in 1955.
-He earned his rock and roll stripes in the late ’70s playing with John Hiatt and Del Shannon, before being brought into Tom Petty and the Heartbreakers in 1982 to replace original bassist Ron Blair).
+The multi-faceted musician was born in Milwaukee in 1955.
+He earned his rock ‘n’ roll stripes in the late ’70s playing with John Hiatt and Del Shannon, before being brought into Tom Petty and the Heartbreakers in 1982 to replace original bassist Ron Blair.